 First of all, before the research starts, we set how much time we need for it.
 In this way, we know our goal and how to spread the workload across the team.
 We have to keep in mind that it’s a small experiment to see if the assumptions for technology are enough to make a digital product.
 Remember, it’s a test, not a real project, not yet.

 We conduct the study by following our set of questions.
 If we don’t find a solution to one of them, we inform the client and discuss what should we do next.
 Sometimes some restrictions can stop the whole project.
 In our work, we have often encountered issues due to software or devices.
-So we know how important it is to diagnose those problems before the project starts.
+So we know how important it is to diagnose those problems before the development starts.
 We also keep an open mind to new solutions and technologies.
 When we decide that some approach may work better with the idea, we try it out.

-There must be a strong focus on communication and productivity.
+In the Proof of Concept process (or any other process involving software development), there must be a strong focus on communication and productivity.
 The team working together talk about the progress and encountered difficulties with each other and with the client.

 Staying in touch with them allows us to explain everything about the project.
 From costs to tasks we perform.
 This way, they’re aware of what is going on at the given moment.
 The client is a part of the process too.